zalyoung/gitlab-handbook/content/handbook/marketing/readmes/ashley-kramer.md

 ## Interests

-I spend most of my time in Lake Tahoe with my husband, Bobby, and two yellow labs, Bruce and Betty - you can find them on the [GitLab Pet page](/handbook/company/team-pets/#360-bruce-and-betty)!
-For fun I enjoy skiing, snowboarding and snow shoeing in the winter, and surfing, paddle boarding and golfing in the summer.
+I split my time between Tahoe and Scottsdale with my husband, Bobby, and two yellow labs, Bruce and Betty - you can find them on the [GitLab Pet page](/handbook/company/team-pets/#360-bruce-and-betty)!
+For fun, I enjoy skiing, pickleball and golfing.
 I am an avid traveler and particularly love visiting Hawaii, New Zealand and anywhere in Europe.

-I also love engaging with earlier stage companies and up and coming entrepreneurs and am a Board Director for [Seeq Corporation](https://www.seeq.com/), an Advisor for [Snorkel AI](https://snorkel.ai/) and [Alation](https://www.alation.com/), an L.P. in the Stage 2 Capital and Artisanal funds, as well as an angel investor.
+I also love engaging with earlier stage companies and up and coming entrepreneurs and am a Board Director for dbt Labs and [Seeq Corporation](https://www.seeq.com/), an Advisor for [Snorkel AI](https://snorkel.ai/) and other early stage companies, an L.P. in the Stage 2 Capital and Artisanal funds, as well as an angel investor.

 ## My working style

 I try to always assume positive intent and encourage others to do the same.
 Trust is important to me.
 I work hard to gain it from others and hope for the same in return.
-Authenticity is important to me in everything from the way I show up every day to the presentations I give to my day to day interactions.
+Authenticity is important to me in everything from the way I show up every day, to the presentations I give, to my day to day interactions.
 I live my personal and professional life completely aligned with [GitLab's Values](/handbook/values/) - one of the main reasons I joined this journey.

-### My goals as the leader of Marketing
+### My goals as the leader of Sales and Marketing

-- **Build** with purpose - build a world class marketing team that feels appreciated and recognized
+- **Build** with purpose - build a world-class sales and marketing team that feels appreciated and recognized
 - **Iterate** to innovate - encourage the team to try new things and fail fast
 - **Create** more leaders - the only successful leaders have grown enough people in their roles to replace themselves down the road
 - **Learn** constantly - always listen first and bring zero ego, everyone brings unique perspectives
 - **Execute** on a strategy - make sure everyone knows every day *why* what they are doing is so important - and give them space to challenge the status quo to make us better

+Most importantly, to succeed together at GitLab, we must put customers first and infuse customer-centricity as part of our DNA.

 ### Motivators

-- To thrive somewhere I have to have the 3 Ps
+- To thrive somewhere I it is important for me to experience the 3 Ps
   - Amazing *People* to work and partner with
   - Genuine *Passion* for the space and role
   - Great *Product* I believe in and love